amrane99/QA_med_data/documentations/JIP.md

 <your_anaconda_env> $ python JIP.py --mode segmentation --device 4
 ```

+### Note:
+Currently, it is not intended to train the segmentation network.
+Therefore, no explicit adaptation of the code for cardiac scans has been performed.

 ## Performing inference
 Performing inference on data is very straight-forward.
 It is important that all 5 artifact classifiers are trained and do exist in `JIP/data_dirs/persistent`.
 The provided preprocessed data from `JIP/data_dirs/input` will then be used and the results for every scan per classifier will be stored in a metrics file, `metrics.json`.
 After the sucessfull termination the file will be located at `JIP/data_dirs/output`.
 To start the inference, the following command needs to be executed: